garrandall/popular-music-data/tracks/some-beach-blake-shelton.md

 Some foreign car driver dude with the road rage attitude Pulled up beside me talking on his cell phone
 He started yelling at me like I did something wrong
-He flipped me the bird an' then he was gone
+He flipped me the bird and then he was gone

 Some beach
 Somewhere